 Pamela Gehrke, EdD, RN

-DNP Program Coordinator & Associate Professor, School of Nursing
+DNP Program Director and Associate Professor, School of Nursing

 Pamela Gehrke is one of Boise State University’s eight Idaho Professors of the Year recognized by the Carnegie Foundation.
 She is an Associate Professor of Nursing who has taught since 1987.
 She particularly enjoys helping students incorporate political and policy skills into their nursing identities.
 Gehrke teaches graduate and undergraduate students courses on population assessment, public and community health, and policy, power and voice in nursing.